jorubelle/formik/README.md

 # Formik
 In this repository, I am getting familiar with using Formik as well as react.
-I created a find your perfect shoe app.
-At the moment, it only writes the inputs to the console.
+I created a basic email and password app.
+If the password or email is not entered, an error message appears.